Jungfernhof concentration camp: Operations

-History of the prisoners

-About 800 of the prisoners died in the winter of 1941 to 1942 of hunger, cold, typhus.
-The testimony of an eyewitness, that there was a gas van assigned to the camp, is no longer believed and is treated as unsubstantiated.

-In March 1942 the camp was dissolved.
-As part of the Dünamünde Action under the false representation that they would be taken to an (actually nonexisting) camp in Dünamunde, where there would be better conditions and work assignments in a canning plant, between 1600 and 1700 inmates were taken to Biķernieki forest.
-There they were shot on 26 March 1942 and interred in mass graves, as previously Jews from the Riga Ghetto had been.
+In March 1942, the Jungfernhof camp was dissolved and between 1,600 and 1,700 inmates were taken to Biķernieki forest as part of the Dünamünde Action, under the false representation that they would be taken to an (actually non-existing) camp in Daugavgrīva (Dünamünde), where there would be better conditions and work assignments in a canning plant.
+On 26 March 1942, they were shot in Biķernieki and interred in mass graves, as previously Jews from the Riga Ghetto had been.
 Among those shot was the camp elder Max Kleemann (b.
 1887), a veteran of the Great War, who had been transported from Würzburg with his daughter Lore.
 Viktor Marx, from Württemberg, whose wife Marga and daughter Ruth were shot, reported:

+Victims

+Around 4,000 prisoners, mostly Jews from Germany and Austria, went through the Jungfernhof camp durings the four months of operation, of whom only 148 persons survived.
+About 800 of the prisoners died in the winter of 1941 to 1942 of starvation, hypothermia, and typhus alone.
+The testimony of an eyewitness, that there was a gas van assigned to the camp, is no longer accepted and is treated as unsubstantiated.

-Among the murdered inmates of the concentration camp were the older rabbis and prominent citizens of Lübeck, Felix F. Carlebach, his sister-in-law, Resi Carlebach (née Graupe), as well as his uncle, Joseph Carlebach (b.
+Among the murdered inmates of the concentration camp were the older rabbis and prominent Jewish citizens of Lübeck, Felix F. Carlebach, his sister-in-law, Resi Carlebach (née Graupe), as well as his uncle, Joseph Carlebach (b.
 1883) with his wife Charlotte (b.
 1900 née Preuss), and their three youngest children, Ruth (b.
 1926), Noemi (b.
 1927) and Sara (b.
 1928).
-They were shot on 26 March 1942 in Biķernieki forest.
+They were shot in Biķernieki forest.
 The banker Simson Carlebach (1875-1942), brother of rabbi Joseph Carlebach, had already died in the course of being transported to the camp.
 The second oldest son of the nine children of Joseph Carlebach, Salomon (Shlomo Peter) Carlebach (b.
 17 August 1925), survived because he had been included within a work commando.
 He later became a rabbi in New York.
 Salomon Carlebach reported in an interview on the moment that he saw his father for the last time:

 On his personal story, Carlebach said "without a positive attitude no one had any chance of survival."

 450 inmates were held back and formed into a work commando.
 They were intended to be used to disguise the camp remnants as a farm.
 This work commando existed for one year.
 The survivors were then sent to the Riga ghetto, which existed until November 1943.

-Of the approximately 4,000 people transported to Jungfernhof, only 148 persons survived.